Online Meetings Policy

 AVOID FILE SHARING: Be careful with the file-sharing feature of meetings, especially if users that you don't recognize are sending content across, as it may be malicious.
 Instead, share material using a trusted service such as Box or Google Drive.
 At the time of writing, Zoom has disabled this feature anyway due to a "potential security vulnerability."

 REMOVE NUISANCE ATTENDEES: If you find that someone is disrupting a meeting, you can kick them out under the "Participants" tab.
 Hover over the name, click "More," and remove them.
 You can also make sure they cannot rejoin by disabling "Allow Removed Participants to Rejoin" under the "Settings: Meetings - Basic" tab.
-To simplify this process you can always (and we suggest to do so) to clip the participants tab to the main window and leave it always there, so it is easy easily reachable at every moment.
+To simplify this process you can always (and we suggest doing so) clip the Participants tab to the main window and leave it always there, so it is easily reachable at every moment.

 CHECK FOR UPDATES: As security issues crop up and patches are deployed or functions are disabled, you should make sure you have the latest build.
-In order to check, open the desktop application, click on your profile in the top-right, and select "Check for updates."
-Linux does not have an auto-update feature, so you must do it manually and regularly using this commands:
+To initiate the check, open the desktop application, click on your profile in the top-right, and select "Check for updates."
+Linux does not have an auto-update feature, so you must do it manually and regularly using these commands:

 cd /tmp && wget https://zoom.us/client/latest/zoom_amd64.deb && sudo dpkg -i zoom_amd64.deb && cd -